ajantaju/F4FEVR/README.md

 - Virtual chems:
   - With your left hand pick up stimpaks from your left ear and stab em in your right hand!
 Inhale all accidentally picked up jets!
  - Join the [F4FEVR Discord](https://discord.gg/Mn8FPYtGCK) for terrible support and customization tips.
+ - When troubleshooting/modding an good idea is to make a copy of a profile and tinker with that.
+Also do some backups of your load order, there's a button in MO2 to do this.
  - Fork and do your own version of this!
 Also please fix my load order.

 ## Testing Phase